We all fear the transition of any kind. Whenever we face change, there is a fear that kicks in that we might fail.

 You do not have to become different to exhibit a positive mindset.
 All you need to do is face the problems with optimism.
 Instead of just pointing towards difficulties try to come up with solutions.
 Everyone loves to go to that person who brings solutions to the issues.

 Every team has its challenges to surmount.
 However, we do not always get positive feedback on what we are trying to do.
-Therefore, when you receive feedback, take it in a positive manner and improve on things that need betterment.
+Therefore, when you receive feedback, take it positively and improve on things that need betterment.
 You can only grow when you consider the feedback with a positive mindset.

 Also, it is important to give feedback neutrally.
 You are not pointing towards the person but the problem that has to be solved.
 Communicate the input constructively so that the person receiving it looks at it as a way to improve themselves.